 Converting The Sound Back Into Audio

 From there the boosted signal is sent to the speakers.
 There are various types of speakers.
 There are the main speakers, sometimes called the mains, which are pointed out to your congregation.
 There are monitors which are pointed towards your musicians.
-And sometimes there are sub-woofers which are designed to handle very low end frequencies.
+Moreover, sometimes there are sub-woofers which are designed to handle very low-end frequencies.

-So the next time your bass player says the sub-woofer is blown, you will know why he feels like this is a major problem.
+So the next time your bass player says the sub-woofer is blown, you will know why he feels like this is a significant problem.

-There are a few pieces of equipment that you need to understand in order to have a grasp of church sound system basics.
-They are....
+There are a few pieces of equipment that you need to understand to have a grasp of church sound system basics.
+They are….

 Types Of Microphones

-We all know that a mic is something that you speak into and your voice comes out the speakers.
-What most people who are unfamiliar with church sound systems don't know is that there are two basic types of mics; dynamic and condenser.
+We all know that a mic is something that you speak into and your voice comes out of the speakers.
+What most people who are unfamiliar with church sound systems don’t know is that there are two basic types of mics; dynamic and condenser.
 Now there are a lot more types if you dig into each category.
-In fact there are at least 10 plus their wireless mic variations.
+In fact, there are at least ten plus their wireless mic variations.

 Dynamic microphones do not use a power supply.
 They are sturdy and are the workhorse of the industry.
-However they are not as sensitive as condenser mics.
-They are normally less expensive as well.
+However, they are not as sensitive as condenser mics.
+They usually are less expensive as well.

 Condenser microphones are more sensitive.
 They have a greater range of sounds that they pick up.
-However in order to do this they need power.
-Condenser mics either have batteries or need what is called phantom power supplied by the mixing board in order to work.
+However, to do this, they need power.
+Condenser mics either have batteries or require what is called phantom power supplied by the mixing board to work.
 Because of the added electronics and sensitivity, they are not as sturdy as a dynamic microphone.

 Cables And Snakes

-There are two basic types of cables used in church sound systems.
+There are two basic types of wires used in church sound systems.
 They are xlr and phone cables.
-An xlr cable has 3 pins that are connected to a left signal, right signal, and a ground.
+An xlr cable has three pins that are connected to a left signal, right signal, and a ground.

 Phone cables look like a headphone cable.
 They are 1/4 inch in diameter and are either stereo or mono.
 Most instruments like guitars and keyboards use a mono phone cable.

-A snake is a group of xlr cables and phone cables bundled together in one large cable.
-These are usually used to run all the sound signals from the front of your church, to the sound board in the back.
+A snake is a group of xlr cables and phone cables bundled together in one large wire.
+These are usually used to run all the sound signals from the front of your church to the soundboard in the back.
 Not only does it run the signals from the singers and instruments, but it also then runs the signal from your mixer back up to your power amplifier after the signal has been processed.

 Snakes are usually categorized by the number of signals it can carry from the stage to the mixer.
 Each signal is called a channel.
 So a 24 channel snake will handle 24 signals running from the stage to the sound booth.